secret-sauce/knife-org-utils/README.md

 ## Installation

-This knife plugin is packaged as a gem.
-To install it, clone this git repository and run the following command from inside the cloned repo:
+This knife plugin is packaged as a gem and is available on [rubygems.org](http://rubygems.org/gems/knife-org-utils).

-    rake install
+    gem install knife-org-utils

 ## Requirements
 :warning: backup your current `~/.chef` directory :warning: